damv93/damv93/README.md

 ### Hi!
 I’m @damv93 👋

 - 🤖 I'm an Android Engineer.
-- 🐦 I'm also a Flutter Developer.
+- 🐦 Also a Flutter Developer.
 Check out my app to play Secret Santa: [Bloo](https://bloo-app.com) (currently available only in Peru)
-- 💻 Interested in learning about AR technologies to become an AR Developer.
+- 💻 Interested and starting to learn about AR development.
 - 📫 You can reach me at [LinkedIn](https://www.linkedin.com/in/diego-andres-malpartida-valverde-13a403171/)

 <!---